 The 10 Ring on a 50m Free Pistol target is 50mm in diameter and the match is shot offhand.
 The 10 Ring on a 10m air pistol target is only 10mm in diameter and this is also shot offhand.
-Although shot prone, when shooting long range Big Bore Handgun Silhouette, ties are broken with shoot-off involving setting up half-scale Chicken, Pig and Turkey targets at 200 metres.
+Although shot prone, when shooting long range Big Bore Handgun Silhouette, ties are broken with shoot-off involving setting up half-scale Chicken, Pig and Turkey targets at 200 meters.
 The half-scale targets are actually the size of a full size target as they are half the height and half the length.
 It is not unusual for 3 or 4 of these relatively tiny targets to be knocked over in a shoot-off and this is done with open sights.

-Almost 27% of the points in a Service Pistol Match are scored at 50 metres, and precision placement of shots at this distance on a scoring ring that is only 100mm wide will make it or break it an a competition.
+Almost 27% of the points in a Service Pistol Match are scored at 50 meters, and precision placement of shots at this distance on a scoring ring that is only 100mm wide will make it or break it an a competition.

-Some of the popular practical matches, particularly scenarios, are more focussed on speed rather than accuracy and new shooters who go directly into this type of handgun competition frequently miss out on learning the basic principles of mastering the use of iron sights on handguns.
+Some of the popular practical matches, particularly scenarios, are more focused on speed rather than accuracy and new shooters who go directly into this type of handgun competition frequently miss out on learning the basic principles of mastering the use of iron sights on handguns.

 The above examples of the precision required in some handgun disciplines highlight the importance of sights and sighting with handguns, and understanding these important factors is essential if you want to shoot a handgun accurately.

 The first thing to understand is the geometry of using open sights on a pistol.
 On most pistols used in competition, the average sight radius is around 20cm and may be up to 30+cm on the longer barrelled target pistols used for Free Pistol and Unlimited Silhouette.